How to Write a Breakup Letter You’ll Never Send (And Still Find Closure)

 Frequently Asked Questions

-Is it healthy to write a breakup letter and not send it?
+Is it healthy to write a breakup letter and never send it?

 Final Thought